Martin | Turčianske Teplice | Banská Bystrica

 Naming

-Internationally, this variety is referred to as Italian / Manchurian, which in Slovak translates to Italianska / Mandžuská.
-Thanks to its golden coloration, it is also often called Golden, and in jumbo form, it’s attractively marketed as Italian Giant.
-The term Fawn is linked to the gene responsible for this coloration.
+Internationally, this variety is referred to as Italian / Manchurian, which in Slovak translates to Talianska / Mandžuská.
+Thanks to its golden coloration, it is also often called Golden, and in jumbo form, it is attractively marketed as Italian Giant.
+The term Fawn comes from the gene responsible for this coloration.
+More about the Fawn gene at Pips n Chicks.